jht243/reminder-app/PRIVACY.md

 ## Data Processing

-All portfolio calculations and simulations are performed:
+All reminder management is performed:
 - **Client-side**: In your browser within the ChatGPT sandbox
-- **Locally**: Your allocation inputs are processed locally and not stored on our servers
+- **Locally**: Your reminders are processed locally and stored in browser localStorage
-- **Ephemerally**: Session data is not persisted beyond the active session
+- **Ephemerally**: Session data is not persisted on our servers beyond the active session

 ## Data Storage

-- **Browser LocalStorage**: Your portfolio inputs may be cached in your browser's localStorage for convenience (30-day expiration).
+- **Browser LocalStorage**: Your reminders and stats are cached in your browser's localStorage.
 This data never leaves your device.
+You can clear it anytime with the Reset button.
 - **Server Logs**: Anonymous analytics are logged for up to 30 days for service improvement.

 ## Third-Party Sharing